Romanian Social Democratic Party (1927–1948): Foundation and World War II

 The party was a member of the Labour and Socialist International between 1923 and 1940.

 Beginning with the late 1920s several groups left the party dissatisfied with what they perceived as the turn of the PSDR leadership to right-wing politics.
 Such groups included the Socialist Workers Party of Romania, founded in 1928 by a group around Leon Ghelerter (joined in 1931 by former communist leader Gheorghe Cristescu), and the Socialist Party (Partidul Socialist) created in 1933 by a group around Constantin Popovici.
 Shortly after the latter's creation, the factions joined to form the Unitary Socialist Party, only to split again in 1935.

 Banned in 1938 by the personal dictatorship of King Carol II, the PSD remained active in clandestinity, peacefully resisting to the rise of Fascism, condemning the Iron Guard and the National Legionary State proclaimed in 1940.
-With the ascendancy of Ion Antonescu and Romania's participation in World War II alongside the Axis Powers (see Romania during World War II), the PSD, who remained favourable to the Allies, continued passive resistance to the regime.
+With the ascendancy of Ion Antonescu and Romania's participation in World War II alongside the Axis powers (see Romania during World War II), the PSD, who remained favourable to the Allies, continued passive resistance to the regime.
+After the Soviet occupation of Bessarabia and Northern Bukovina, the social democrats broke all the ties with the communists, who supported the Soviet annexation.

 In April 1944, the PCR and the PSD formed a United Workers' Front (Frontul Unic Muncitoresc), which was meant to coordinate actions from the left.
 In June the two parties, along with the National Peasants' Party and the National Liberals, created the clandestine National Democratic Bloc, which succeeded in overthrowing Antonescu's government on August 23, and backed the government of Constantin Sănătescu which declared war on the Axis.